-This proxy statement includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This proxy statement includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1934 and Section 21E of the Securities Exchange Act of 1934.
 All statements contained in this proxy statement other than statements of historical fact, including statements regarding our future operating results and financial condition, our business strategy and plans, market growth, and our objectives for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements by terms such as "aim," "may," "will," "should," "expect," "believe," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," attements or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.
+In some cases, you can identify forward-looking statements by terms such as "aim," "may," "will," "should," "expect," "believe," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential," "seeks," or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.